Books & Multimedia

 Digital Multimedia Collection

 As part of university-wide efforts to continually improve the quality of its services and resources, the Library created the Digital Multimedia Collection to refine and broaden accessibility to its media resources.
-Hardcopy audiovisual materials, including VHS, DVD and CD items, have begun conversion to digital files, and will be made available for online viewing and lending upon completion.
+Hardcopy audiovisual materials, including VHS, DVD and CD items, have begun conversion to digital files, and are made available for online viewing and lending upon completion.

 The Capstone Project is the culmination of a student’s work and study in the Doctorate of Acupuncture and Oriental Medicine (DAOM) program, demanding demonstrated application of knowledge gained through evidence-based practice and research.
 The project is a requisite to graduate and earn a clinical doctorate degree from DULA.
 Hardcopies of completed projects are retained by the Library for reference by future DAOM students.